 Here’s an example of a mind-map I just did for Influential People!

-By writing whatever came to my mind and connecting those thoughts, I was able to come up with quite a few influential people to write about — I could come up with EVEN MORE if I kept writing!!
+By writing whatever came to my mind and connecting those thoughts, I was able to come up with quite a few influential people to write about — I could come up with EVEN MORE if we kept writing!!

 Following this method, you can determine your own research paper topics to write about in a way that’s quick and painless.